SoftVibes/L-Edit/README.md

 # L-Edit
-## Created with the much needed companionship of Souhardya Basu, Shreshtha Choudhury & Prachurjo Dutta Roy (they contributed to more or less 20 lines of code, none of which was ultimately used, the companionship helped tho)
+### Created with the much needed companionship of Souhardya Basu, Shreshtha Choudhury & Prachurjo Dutta Roy (they contributed to more or less 20 lines of code, none of which was ultimately used, the companionship helped tho)

-__Pocha Text Editor__
+<h6>Pocha Text Editor</h6>
 <br>
-__Also my 12th grade AISSCE CS Project (a bit of an overkill for something so meagre)__
+<h6>Also my 12th grade AISSCE CS Project (a bit of an overkill for something so meagre)</h6>

 ---

+### Basic Overview

 - Made with Python and the curses module
 - Has only been tested on Linux (yet)
 - Will make some updates and push them when I get the time and energy

 ---

+### How to use boildown

 You need to have Python installed and the respective curses package for your OS.
 It has a built-in directory navigating system, opens the file explorer on startup, find the current working directory on top left.
 Find shortcuts on the bottom.